How We Made $2,750 Extra This Month #2017FlipChallenge

-What I did to Make an Extra $2,750 in a Month
+What We did to Make an Extra $2,750 in a Month

 Disclosure – we do use affiliate links for products and services we use.